singhj/big-data-repo/hadoop/hadoop_in_gcp.md

 # Hadoop in GCP

 The GCP service that includes Hadoop (and Spark) is called DataProc.
-To launch it and use it, you need to
+To launch it and use it, we need to

 1. Obtain a Cluster,
     * specify where (i.e., what region) it should run,